 Interesting.

-Look, I'm gonna tell you something.
+Look, I'm going to tell you something.

-There is a part of me that is so angry, and that every American ought to be angry here at what has gone on here.
+There is a part of me that is so angry and that every American ought to be angry here at what has gone on here.

 And if you now see the man behind the curtain and everybody knew about it, you know, it's so funny.